 The Project should maintain a Liens List of planned future adjustments to contingency as a forecasting tool that tracks actions that have not yet been incorporated into the BAC or EAC.
 The list may document items such as very high probability risks with trigger points for action, deferred scope held as contingency until a decision date, realized risks needing draws on contingency that require more definition for a change control action to be implemented, and anticipated opportunities for returns to contingency.
-It can also be used to record the need for contingency to cover variances that will not/cannot be mitigated.
+It can also be used to record the need for contingency to cover budget and schedule variances that will not/cannot be mitigated.
 It does not serve the same purpose as a watch list or major threats list from the Risk Register.
 It acts as an escrow or staging account for planned or near certain contingency allocations.

 The List should include a description of the identified risk and the anticipated action, with estimates of budget and schedule impacts, and anticipated decision date for any CCB action.
 The affected WBS elements should be identified, at the second level (or the first meaningfully specific level of scope description), where known.

-Projected amounts of possible future adjustments to contingency in the Liens List are to be periodically reported to NSF.
+Projected amounts of future adjustments to contingency in the Liens List are to be periodically reported to NSF.
 NSF recommends including this information within the monthly status report as well.

-6.2.11.4 Updates of the Estimate at Complete and Risk Exposure
+6.2.11.4 Updates of the Estimate at Completion and Risk Exposure

-The project should maintain an estimate of total costs and risk exposure by periodically updating the schedule, the Estimate at Completion (EAC), and the analysis of overall project risk.
-Estimated contingency amounts should be appropriate for the risk exposure throughout the project life cycle.
-During concept and early development stages, a qualitative risk analysis and risk register may provide an adequate estimate of risk exposure for both the design and construction planning estimates.
-As project planning reaches the preliminary design phase, the drawbacks of qualitative analysis - limited subset of risks, ignored correlations, and arithmetic sums of averages - do not allow that method to adequately portray total project risk.
+The project should maintain an estimate of total costs with risk exposure by periodically updating the schedule, the Estimate at Completion (EAC), and the analysis of overall project risk.
+This is referred to as the Risk-Adjusted Estimate at Completion (RAEAC).
+Budget and schedule contingency amounts should be appropriate for the risk exposure throughout the project life cycle.
+During concept and early design development, a qualitative risk analysis and risk register may provide an adequate estimate of risk exposure for both the design and construction planning estimates.
+As project planning reaches the Preliminary Design Phase, the drawbacks of qualitative analysis - limited subset of risks, ignored correlations, and arithmetic sums of averages - do not allow that method to adequately portray total project risk.
 Project planners should transition to quantitative risk analysis in order to establish a substantiated total project cost at the time of the PDR.

-For the construction stage, initial contingency is a part of project total budget as defined by the award instrument; or in other words the Budgeted Cost of Work Scheduled (BCWS) under EVM.
+For the Construction Stage, the initial budget contingency is a part of the total project cost as defined by the award instrument.
 As time goes by, risk exposure changes with risk mitigation, new knowledge, and new circumstances.
 The amount of remaining budget contingency fluctuates over time with assignments to risk mitigation and return of any savings; either from a risk being retired or work packages coming in below the estimated budget.
 The total remaining available budget contingency should be compared to the remaining risk exposure to determine whether the project has adequate funds to cover anticipated risks.
-Remaining available contingency should always equate to the difference between the project total budget (Budget at Completion, BAC) minus the Estimate at Completion (EAC) and any liens.
+Remaining available contingency should always equate to the difference between the total project cost minus the Estimate at Completion (EAC) and any liens.

-The sum of the (EAC + liens) should include variances (backward looking actuals) and updated estimates (forward looking forecasting) in the current plan, not the target baseline BAC.
+The sum of the EAC and liens should include variances (backward looking actuals) and updated estimates (forward looking forecasting) in the current plan, not the target baseline BAC.
 The EAC should equal the BAC only at project start and after major changes to the baseline from replanning or re-baselining.
+For NSF projects, risk and uncertainties are not included in the ETC, EAC, BAC, or PMB due to the NSF requirement that contingency is held and managed separately from the baseline.